wikimedia/cloud-toolforge-jobs-framework-api/README-devel.md

   Just follow upstream docs, but don't create a cluster just yet.

- 2) Make sure kind is able to effectively run nginx-ingress
+ 2) Configure kind and the environment

   The default kind install won't expose the ingress port in localhost.
+It also wont allow you to mount host files.

   You likely need a file like this one (~/kind.yaml):

 ```
 kind: Cluster